Zombie-Lending in the United States -- Prevalence versus Relevance: Introduction

 Extraordinary monetary stimulus and lingering crisis-driven support for small- and medium-sized enterprises (SME) was the European response to the Global Financial Crisis (GFC).
 Combined with institutional factors, such as poor insolvency regimes, these policies have raised concerns that non-viable firms are kept alive artificially \citep{McGowanAndrews2018}.
-Recent events, prompted by the pandemic , have further stimulated the debate about whether these actions, although justifiable, may fuel the zombie phenomenon, as the need to act fast and decisively reduces incentives and increases the difficulty to accurately screen the creditworthiness of borrowers \citep{LaevenSchepensSchnabel2020}.
+Recent events, prompted by the pandemic, have further stimulated the debate about whether these actions, although justifiable, may fuel the zombie phenomenon, as the need to act fast and decisively reduces incentives and increases the difficulty to accurately screen the creditworthiness of borrowers \citep{LaevenSchepensSchnabel2020}.
 The U.S. economy is no exemption.
-The unprecedented fiscal and monetary policy support in the wake of the COVID-19 pandemic has triggered similar fears of firm zombification\footnote{See for instance: \href{https://www.washingtonpost.com/business/2020/06/23/economy-debt-coronavirus-zombie-firms/}{\textit{"Here’s one more economic problem the government’s response to the virus has unleashed: Zombie firms"} (Washington Post, June 23, 2020); \href{https://www.ft.com/content/9b304e20-49cf-4fba-81a0-4d06f930d7a1}{\textit{"Pandemic debt binge creates new generation of ‘zombie’ companies"} (Financial Times, September 13, 2020)}}}. \cite{FavaraCameliaPOrive2021} find that zombie prevalence is not widespread among private and publicly listed firms in the U.S. However, they also note that it is too early to dismiss concerns that the current economic conditions may be breeding ground for new zombie firms.
+The unprecedented fiscal and monetary policy support in the wake of the COVID-19 pandemic has triggered similar fears of firm zombification\footnote{See for instance: \href{https://www.washingtonpost.com/business/2020/06/23/economy-debt-coronavirus-zombie-firms/}{\textit{"Here’s one more economic problem the government’s response to the virus has unleashed: Zombie firms"} (Washington Post, June 23, 2020); \href{https://www.ft.com/content/9b304e20-49cf-4fba-81a0-4d06f930d7a1}{\textit{"Pandemic debt binge creates new generation of ‘zombie’ companies"} (Financial Times, September 13, 2020)}}}. \cite{FavaraCameliaPOrive2022} find that zombie prevalence is not widespread among private and publicly listed firms in the U.S., which leads them to infer that zombie firms only have a minor impact on aggregate productivity and credit misallocation in the U.S. economy.
+While \cite{FavaraCameliaPOrive2022} set the primary focus on banks' engagement in zombie-lending, our objective is to understand the potential spillover effects of granting credit to zombies on healthy firms.